aflye/epiusetask/README.md

 This application will allow authorized security operatives to monitor and manage each physical security and access control unit, at a client’s premises from one central location.

 ### Web App
 The web based page that allows only authenticated user to login/logout, view the system hierarchy and manage the state of a door.
+The Web app's frontend functionality are rendered by Reactjs, HTML and CSS.

 ### Server